-The first time Raphael Afaedor was in Nigeria, he came in as a staff of the Notore Chemical Industries, a fertilizer company.
-He might not have known what fate had for him at that time, but Raphael was definitely not a kind of man who would lie low in the face of obvious opportunities and a burning desire to fill the technological gap in the continent.
+The first time Raphael Afaedor was in Nigeria, he came in as a staff of Notore Chemical Industries, a fertilizer company.
+He might not have known what fate had for him at that time, but Raphael was definitely not the kind of man who would lie low in the face of obvious opportunities and a burning desire to fill the technological gap in the continent.

 In the beginning

 Born in Ghana, he is the second of three children to parents who no doubt knew and appreciated the value of education.

 “My parent took care of us, gave us the best education, we went to some of the best schools they could afford, I had a solid primary education which eventually prepared me for other stages,” he said.
 “My parents were very demanding from the perspective of academics, not overly demanding but very encouraging, both of my parents were professionals, both of them went to the university, and both had higher education, so they see that value in education.”

 But it is one thing to have parents who valued education and are ready to get the best for their children and another for a child to grasp the opportunity and run with it.
 He acquired his university education in the Czech Republic where he bagged his bachelor’s and master’s degree in Computer Science, and later moved to Switzerland for another master’s in Marketing, then to the prestigious Harvard Business School for his MBA.

 His passion for technology was encouraged by his parents who seem to have a general belief in acquiring professional skills.
 According to him, he developed an interest in computers when his mother returned from Cyprus.